 For quality of building materials, standards are available from several sources.
-The American Society for Testing Materials, 260 South Broad Street, Philadelphia, Pa., is most prominent among nongovernmental sources.
+The American Society for Testing Materials, 1916 Race Street, Philadelphia 3, Pa., is most prominent among nongovernmental sources.
 It is a nonprofit organization which issues standards prepared by evenly balanced groups of producers, consumers, and general interests.
 It also issues "tentative standards," which are felt to need a period of seasoning before they acquire the status of a full standard.
 Both types of standards are subject to periodical review in the light of increased knowledge.
 They are in constant use by purchasing agents, specification writers, and others who order building materials.
 They constitute a convenient and accurate means of definitely identifying the materials which enter into construction.

-In some cases, it will be desirable to make use of Federal specifications prepared by the Federal Specifications Executive Committee.
+In some cases, it will be desirable to make use of Federal specifications prepared by the Federal Specifications Board.
 These specifications are prepared primarily for the use of government purchasing agencies and to some extent may reflect the special market for which they are written.
-A list of these specifications and copies of individual specifications may be purchased from the Superintendent of Documents, Washington, D. C.
+A list of these specifications and copies of individual specifications may be purchased from the Superintendent of Documents, Washington 25, D. C.

-A series of "Commerical Standards" is issued by the National Bureau of Standards.
+A series of "Commercial Standards" is issued by the Department of Commerce.
 This series includes a number of standards which are applicable to building construction and codes.
-These standards are safeguarded by a procedure conducted by the National Bureau of Standards to protect all those directly concerned, are adjusted in public hearings, and issued only after they are accepted in writing by a satisfactory majority of production volume, including distributors and consumer organizations.
-A list of these standards may be obtained on request from the National Bureau of Standards, Washington, D. C.
+These standards are prepared under a procedure developed by the National Bureau of Standards and are issued only after they have been accepted in writing by a satisfactory majority of those interested.
+A list of these standards may be obtained from the Commodity Standards Division, National Bureau of Standards, Washington 25, D. C.

-Certain "Simplified Practice Recommendations" available from the same Bureau also have a relation to building regulations, particularly in the case of lumber, for which information on basic grades and actual sizes as compared with nominal sizes is given.
+Certain "Simplified Practice Recommendations" available from the same Division also have a relation to building regulations, particularly in the case of lumber, for which information on basic grades and actual sizes as compared with nominal sizes is given.

-Standards of the American Standards Association, 29 West Thirty-ninth Street, New York, N. Y., are also extremely useful in connection with building-code work.
-For the most part they are standards of practice, setting forth approved conditions for such features of building construction as exits, elevators, and electrical work.
-They go into their special subjects in considerable detail, with the result that they are usually adopted as separate documents with appropriate reference in the building code or appear in shortened form in the code with a reference to fuller details in the These standards are prepared by standard. representative committees under careful safeguards that no one interest shall dominate the requirements to the exclusion of fair treatment for others affected.
+Standards approved by the American Standards Association, 70 East 45th Street, New York 17, N. Y., are also extremely useful in connection with building-code work.
+They set forth approved conditions for many features of building construction, including design loads, masonry, exits, elevators, plumbing, and electrical work.
+Thev go into their special subjects in considerable detail and may be adopted as separate documents with appropriate reference in the building code or be incorporated in the code itself.
+These standards are prepared under procedures providing careful safeguards that no one interest shall dominate the requirements to the exclusion of fair treatment for others affected.
 It is these precautions that account for the confidence with which standards of the American Standards Association are used by the public and the respect shown them in the courts.

 Another group of standards is that prepared by an organization dedicated to development of improved uses of a particular material or by an association of manufacturers interested in seeing that their product is utilized to the best advantage.
 Some of these bodies maintain laboratories or contribute to support of research work and all are continually making substantial contributions to knowledge of building materials.
 Extensive literature is available, and standards and specifications are frequently proposed for consideration of code-making bodies.
-Addresses of many of the associations from whom material is available will be found in the publication CB30, "Information on Sources of Material for Use in Preparing and Revising Local Building Codes," issued by the American Standards Association.
+Addresses of many of the associations from whom material is available will be found in the publication CB146, "Information on Sources of Material for Use in Preparing and Revising Local Building Codes," issued by the American Standards Association.